ucbepic/docetl/README.md

 Optional parameters:

 - `embedding_model`: The model to use for creating embeddings.
-Only used if blocking is set.
+Only used if blocking threshold is set.
-- `blocking_threshold`: Similarity threshold for considering entries as potential matches.
+- `blocking_threshold`: Embedding similarity threshold for considering entries as potential matches.
 - `blocking_conditions`: List of conditions for initial blocking.

 Example: